-Here you will find information about the salary setting process at the university, in the form of the salary policy and the salary criteria that exist at the university - local agreement from the latest salary setting, but also a link to "Saco salary search", etc.
+Here, you will find information about the salary-setting process at the university in the form of; guidance for the upcoming salary revision – the salary policy and criteria at the university – an excerpt from the local agreement at the latest salary setting – and a link to "Saco Salary Search", etc.

 Published: Tuesday 22 Feb 2022

-Salary setting at the university is based on a framework agreement for salary within the state (RALS) which has been signed between Saco-S and the Swedish Employers' Agency, which you can reach via the following link (in Swedish only):
+The salary-setting is based on a framework agreement for salaries within the state (RALS) wich is signed between Saco-S and the Swedish National Agency for Education.
+You access the agreement (in Swedish) via the following link:

-The university also has a number of local agreements related to wage setting, as well as salaries and other remuneration.
-For doctoral students, there is a local agreement on salary, as well as for hourly-employed technical and administrative staff.
-In addition, there is a local agreement on OB (unsocial hours) compensation for teachers.
-You can reach these agreements via the link below (in Swedish only):
+At the university, there are also several local agreements related to salary-setting, as well as to salary and other compensation.
+For PhD students, there is a local agreement on salary, as well as for hourly TA staff.
+Additionally, there is a local agreement on overtime pay for teachers, among others.
+You can access these agreements (in English) via the link below:

-For some years now, the salary criteria that exist at the university have partly included criteria that apply to all employees, partly more detailed criteria for teachers and researchers, for technical and administrative staff and for managers.
+The salary criteria at the university have included general criteria for all employees for several years, as well as more in-depth criteria for teachers and researchers, technical and administrative staff, and managers.
 You can access the salary policy and current salary criteria via the link below:

-As a basis for the salary setting that takes place at the university, there must also be an agreement between the Saco-S association and the employer, which mainly aims to regulate the salary setting process itself.
-With regard to the upcoming salary revision where the new salary will apply from 2023-10-01, no agreement has yet been drawn up.
-It should be mentioned, however, that in the previous agreement we agreed with the employer that the salary-setting manager and not only representatives from HR, unlike in previous years, would be involved in the collective bargaining.
-It has now happened to everyone who disagreed with the employer about a new salary and was thus included in the collective bargaining in 2022.
-Salary-setting managers have then been asked to develop their justification for setting salaries.
-Based on that conversation, Saco-S has put forward arguments for a higher salary increase for all, based on, among other things, the employer's vague justifications in relation to salary criteria, discrepancy between performance and the new salary that is proposed.
+"For the basis of the salaries set at the educational institution, there should also be an agreement between the Saco-S union and the employer, which primarily aims to regulate the actual salary-setting process.
+Regarding the upcoming salary revision where the new salary will apply from 2023-10-01, there is no agreement yet.
+However, it should be mentioned that in the previous agreement, we agreed with the employer that the salary-setting manager, and not just representatives from HR, unlike previous years, would be present during the collective bargaining.
+This has now happened for everyone who disagreed with the employer about the new salary and therefore participated in the collective bargaining in 2022.
+Salary-setting managers have been asked to develop their reasoning for the salary setting.
+Based on that conversation, Saco-S has put forward arguments for higher salary increases for everyone, based on, among other things, the employer's vague justifications regarding salary criteria, discrepancies between performance and the new proposed salary.

-In connection with the termination of a salary revision - an agreement is written that regulates the salary for the members who declined the employer's proposal for a new salary.
-This agreement also contains an appendix (Appendix 2) with measures that the parties agree should/need to be developed in the forthcoming salary revision.
-In recent years, there has also been an additional appendix (Appendix 3) that contains things that the Saco-S association believes need to be improved regarding wage setting - but where the employer does not have the same opinion.
-You can find these attachments via the link below (in Swedish only):
+At the end of a salary revision, an agreement is written that regulates the salary for members who declined the employer's proposal for a new salary.
+This agreement also includes an appendix (Appendix 2) with measures that the parties agree should/need to be developed in the upcoming salary revision.
+In recent years, there has also been an additional appendix (Appendix 3) that contains things that the Saco-S union believes need to be improved regarding salary setting - but where the employer does not share the same opinion.
+You can find these appendices (in Swedish) via the link below:

-The employer has an obligation to annually carry out a salary survey where salary differences between women and men must be in focus.
-A guiding thought in this work is that unreasonable pay differences between women and men should be discovered and that future pay revisions should/should remedy it.
-So far this year, the trade unions have chosen not to sign the said wage survey as they believe that they should have been involved in the process to a greater degree and have access to the same documents as the employer.
-Below you will find the views that the trade unions have sent to the employer regarding the 2022 Salary chart (in Swedish only):
+The employer has an obligation to conduct a salary survey annually, where salary differences between women and men should be in focus.
+A key idea in this work is that unfair salary differences between women and men should be discovered, and that the upcoming salary revision(s) should address this.
+This time, we as the union have chosen not to sign the mentioned salary survey, as we believe that we should have been more involved in the process and had access to the same data as the employer.
+Below you will find the comments that the trade unions have sent to the employer (in Swedish) regarding the 2022 salary survey:

-On a national level, SULF has during the previous year carried out an evaluation regarding the salary setting process at colleges and universities.
-You can access the report "Salary-setting conversations as a salary-setting model in the higher education sector - evaluation" via the link below (in Swedish only):
+On a national level, SULF has conducted an evaluation of the salary-setting process at colleges and universities in the previous year.
+You can access the report "Salary-setting conversations as a salary-setting model in the higher education sector - evaluation" (in Swedish) via the link below:

-To get an idea of the salary situation, Saco union members can use "Saco Salary Search" which you can reach via the link below (in Swedish only):
+To get an idea of the salary level, as a member of a Saco union, you can use "Saco Salary Search," which you can access (in Swedish) via the link below:

-If you have questions about salary and salary setting, you are welcome to contact someone in the Saco-S Association's negotiating delegation for salaries:
+If you have any questions about salaries and salary negotiations, you are welcome to contact someone in the Saco-S association's negotiation delegation for salaries:

 Jan Andersson (firstname.lastname@example.org)